How many students take a First-Year Experience?

 Can I change my mind later about the FIG I’m requesting?

 Yes.
-When you meet with your academic adviser, you can stay in the FIG in which you’ve been enrolled, choose another, or decide not to be in a FIG. Choosing a FIG now provides a framework that you can build on or revise when you come to campus.
+When you meet with your academic advisor, you can stay in the FIG in which you’ve been enrolled, choose another, or decide not to be in a FIG. Choosing a FIG now provides a framework that you can build on or revise when you come to campus.

 May I request only one of the classes in the FIG?

 No. FIGs are made of two lecture courses and a College Connections course.
 Students in the FIG learn to think across disciplines by exploring the related themes of the two courses.